Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: An Identifiability Theorem for Nonlinearly Mixed Independent Sources

 \subsection{Overview}

-Starting from \eqref{intext:BSS_relation} with the coordinates $(S^1_t)_{t\in\I}, \ldots, (S^d_t)_{t\in\I}$ of the source $S=(S_t^1, \cdots, S^d_t)_{t\in\I}$ assumed mutually independent, we seek to identify $S$ from $X$ by exploiting the main dimensions of our model, \emph{space} and \emph{time}, by way of their statistical synthesis \eqref{2ndfdds}, the \emph{temporal structure} of $S$.
+Starting from \eqref{intext:BSS_relation} with the coordinates $(S^1_t)_{t\in\I}, \ldots, (S^d_t)_{t\in\I}$ of the source $S=(S_t^1, \cdots, S^d_t)_{t\in\I}$ assumed mutually independent, we seek to identify $S$ from $X$ by exploiting the main dimensions of our model, space and time, via their statistical synthesis \eqref{2ndfdds}, the temporal structure of $S$.
 This will be done along the following lines.\\